LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ### Cause

 1. The agent transferred the conversation to a different skill and no agents assigned to that skill have been available since the transfer.
-2. The agent returned the conversation to the queue and then logged out of LiveEngage.
+2. The agent returned the conversation to the queue and then logged out of the Conversational Cloud.
 No other messaging agents have been available since the conversation was returned to queue.

 ### Solution: